 The Wednesday, April 13, 1921 issue of the Boston Post mentions that Clarence W. Loud, a shoe salesman, was held for the murder of Officer Preston of the Wakefield, Massachusetts police force.
-Another article indicates that Clarence had been exonerated, but would I'd like to know more.
-There was more than one Clarence W. Lord in the Boston area during the same time frame.
+Another article indicates that Clarence had been exonerated.
+And, interestingly, there was more than one Clarence W. Lord in the Boston area during the same time frame.

-There's a Massachusetts Death record for a Clarence W. Loud who died in 1978 at Boston, Massachusetts, but I'm not sure it's husband Clarence Willard Loud; if so, he would have been a centenarian.
+The Massachusetts Death record for a Clarence W. Loud who died in 1978 at Boston, Massachusetts, is for another Clarence - as a reader has clarified in the comments section.

 - Lineage Book, Volume 48, Daughters of the American Revolution